Union Internationale des Avocats: Objectives

-These twin objectives serve to widen the vision and strengthen the foundations for peace and the common good in societies and among people.

 Missions

 Today, the UIA is an association open to all lawyers from around the world, general or specialized, and brings together several thousand members and 200 bar associations, federations, and associations from 110 countries.

 Multilingual and multicultural, the UIA is the only major international lawyers organisation to have eight official languages (French, English, Spanish, Italian, German, Portuguese, Arabic, and Chinese) and to work in three working languages: French, English, and Spanish.

 Moreover, the UIA has built more than 43 commissions composed of lawyers from jurisdictions spanning the globe.
 These lawyers practice in law firms, businesses, or public institutions.
 Each commission monitors the evolution occurring in a particular legal field (or practice) and determines how these changes will affect or be affected by other legal fields.
 All UIA commissions collaborate to keep each other informed of their respective developments and findings.